dortania/Anti-Hackintosh-Buyers-Guide/Motherboard.md

 # Motherboards

-So with motherboards, the main thing to keep in mind is what controller your system is running, specifically:
+So with motherboards, the main thing to keep in mind is what controllers your system is running, specifically:

 * Audio Interface Controller
 * Networking Interface Controller (Ethernet)